Adjectives in English

 Adjectives Ending in -ED and -ING

 Adjectives can also end in -ED and -ING.
-These adjectives describe how something looks, feels, or sounds.
-For example, “The looked bored.”
-In this sentence, “bored” is an -ED adjective because it describes how the person looks.
+Adjectives ending in -ED typically describe how someone feels, while those ending in -ING describe the characteristic that causes that feeling.
+For example, 'bored' (feeling) vs. 'boring' (characteristic).
+For example, “They looked bored.”
+In this sentence, “bored” is an -ED adjective because it describes the state or feeling of the person (how they feel).
 Similarly, “The music sounded exciting.”
-In this sentence, “exciting” is an -ING adjective and it describes how the music sounds.
+In this sentence, “exciting” is an -ING adjective that describes the quality or effect of the music (how the music makes people feel).

 Adjective Suffixes